akshay-k/Support-Ticket/readme.md

         php artisan serve

-and visit [http://localhost:8000/](http://localhost:8000/) to see the application in action on your local machine.
+and visit [http://localhost:8000/](http://localhost:8000/) to see the application on your local machine.